RavensbourneWebMedia/UX-design/sessions/06/README.md

 * Are your expereince maps clear and able to add value to the NMM?

 Now, let's reveiw your prototypes with your action plans in mind and work on modifying your screens & designs.

-# User-testing your prototype

-### What have you learned so far about user-testing?

-Share some stories, discuss [tips](https://docs.google.com/document/d/1O0f50mVLfud9Y3fYCpPdtmcZ3scuJvaBq6nHGVjJrgs/edit#heading=h.mkklaycrp9q9).

-I have would like for us to contact Sacha about running some user testing with focus groups from your target audience over this week / next week.
-Before we do this, I would like us to prepare a user tesing guide for your adjusted prototypes & these new sessions so that we are well prepared.

-### Prepare a user-testing guide

-Let's spend the last 20 mins of class preparing a guide for a user-testing with NMM for this week / next week.

-Write down:

-* what assumptions do you want to test?
-* how can you test them?
-* what tasks will you ask testers to perform?
-* what context questions will you ask them at the beginning?

-[Here is an example user-testing guide](https://docs.google.com/document/d/1BFktaf9BfkCLFq1ONkfNRJ4tIUZNB6BvOTxzZkVeAso/edit?usp=sharing) from an industry contact.
-Can you use this as a basis for your own user testing template.

 # Homework